Powerlearnproject/se-assignment-day-2-git-and-github-usanCode/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Answer:

+A commit is a way or a process to save the work done on GitHub.

+Steps for a commit in git:
+- Changes within a file have to be added to the stagging area. - git add.
+- Verify if the file is staged - git status
+- Then save the changes - git commit -m "message" These changes have to be committed also remotely.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.